renaudet/Node-Plugin-Architecture/README.md

 }
 ```

-The plugin itself should provide an `initialize()`  method without arguments.
+The plugin itself should override the `start()`  method without arguments.
 The method will be called by the launcher if the `--application <name>` launcher's argument matches this extension's name

-Several  _application_  can be contributed at the same time, but only one will be initialized
+Several  _application_  can be contributed at the same time, but only one will be started by the launcher (default value: test)

 #### npa.core.service